 While it’s not on their site because it didn’t contribute a win to the cause, the SCOTUS had the opportunity to hear Friedrichs v.
 California Teachers Association, but where the court was one-man short after the passing of Justice Scalia, it ended up divided, thus upholding the lower court ruling.
 While a win for the plaintiffs would not change existing CBA’s, nor would it change who is affected by them, it would just allow employees to have the choice of membership.

 As with other maps on this website, states highlighted in red have enacted Right to Work laws.
 Clicking on red states will link you to the applicable statute.
-Information is courtesy of state-run websites and Justia Law.
-Should you find a broken link, or a law no longer in effect, feel free to send a message to @rwnj2a.

 Right to WorkThe table below lists legislation that is currently up for debate in each state's legislatures.
 These bills only pertain to the passage of a law that fits the definition of prohibiting conditioning employment on union membership.